 How best to celebrate Mother’s Day when you’re a stage fan?
 By giving a shout-out to our favourite on-stage mums!
-As it turns out, not everyone in the office holds Donna Sheridan in such high esteem as I do… In fact, there was such a range of responses that we decided to share them with you and let you make up your own minds!
+There was such a range of responses that we decided to share them with you and let you make up your own minds.

-What’s more, if you’re still struggling to get your mum the present she really deserves this Mother’s Day, why not treat her to some super cute Theatre Tokens for when the venues are back up and running!
+What’s more, if you’re still struggling to get your mum the present she really deserves this Mother’s Day, why not treat her to some super cute Theatre Tokens?
 Theatre Tokens can be used at more than 260 venues across the country and have no expiry date.
 Support the theatre industry while bagging mum a great gift – it’s a win-win!

 Donna Sheridan – Mamma Mia!

 “For me, Donna is the ultimate fun mum.
 She’s impulsive, adventurous and has a great sense of humour – not to mention she really made the most of her youth!
 She’s also independent and entrepreneurial, making her an amazing role model for her daughter Sophie, who she brought up alone.
 Her long-lasting friendships with Tanya and Rosie prove she’s fiercely loyal, plus a supportive fellow girl band member (go, Donna and the Dynamos!).
 Finally, Donna is a doting mother to Sophie (who didn’t shed a tear at Slipping Through My Fingers?), who she teaches to be just as headstrong as her.”